JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 The best part(s) are the get-it-done energy and freedom within a startup environment, and the work/life balance that comes with the absurdly excellent 4-day flexible & fully remote week.
 This suits me absolutely perfectly, letting me work on other projects for at least 1 day a week (e.g. my MBA), and do whatever is needed to stay productive and keep improving.

-Worst part is trickier, but probably having 20 things I want to get done, but limited time in the day.
-For example new features, bug fixing, improving / removing lower quality code, improving testing, improving build process, etc etc etc. Prioritisation is hard!
+The worst part is trickier to identify, but probably having 20 things I want to get done yet limited time in a day.
+Realistically this is a (positive) symptom of being empowered and invested in my employer's product, so I can't complain too much!
+For example should I look at new features, bug fixing, improving / removing lower quality code, improving testing, improving build process, etc etc etc. Prioritisation is hard!

 ### Why did I leave?

 I haven't, and hope I don't anytime soon!
 With a startup, the biggest risk is lay-offs / financial problems, but this doesn't seem to be a concern for the short-term. 🤞

 ### What career lesson did I learn?

+**If a job seems too good to be true... you might as well interview!** For Seatfrog, I was offered work I wanted to do, for an interesting and unique product, with compensation & flexibility that suited my fully remote lifestyle perfectly.
+Everything seemed literally a perfect fit, including all the interviewers I'd spoken to, so I assumed my chances were extremely low.

+Despite moving house a couple of weeks ago and having no internet (or desk!), I obviously interviewed well, and ended up with by far the best job I've ever had.

+## Conclusion

 [![](/assets/images/2024/example-thumbnail.png)](/assets/images/2024/example.png)